Ackman concedes JC Penney management mistakes, eyes future

 Ackman did not address the lawsuit.

 While acknowledging Johnson's mistakes, Ackman also reiterated his belief in J.C.
-Penney's future, saying its shares could be worth $75 if revenue returns to 2011 levels, and if yearly expenses are contained at current levels.
+Penney's future, saying its shares should still be worth $75 each.

 The shares ended up 77 cents, or 5.46 percent, at $14.86 on the New York Stock Exchange.